 - Layer 4: Fill in any remaining white spaces in the background with the darkest value.

 Depending on the paper and stencil size, the layer numbers will vary.
 Trying a value lesson like this will allow students to see a value scale differently.

-If you’re looking for even more tips about developing students’ drawing skills, don’t miss the Teaching the Building Blocks of Drawing Learning Pack.
+If you’re looking for even more tips about developing students’ drawing skills, don’t miss the Teaching the Building Blocks of Drawing PRO Pack which you can find in PRO Learning.
 Among other things, you’ll explore techniques to help with realistic and observational drawing and discover new lessons for beginning, intermediate, and advanced students!

 This lesson serves as an excellent stepping stone before you begin grid drawing with your students.
 Start by drawing a subject on the page using contour lines only.
 Next, divide the drawing into sections using shapes and lines.
 As a result, the line will appear to shatter the drawing, making it look like a giant puzzle.
 Encourage your students to get creative with this part!
 In each shape, students will use a full range of values to fill it in.
 It is best to treat the positive space slightly different than the negative space.

 The best part about a project like this is students are focusing on small sections at a time and are not overwhelmed or worried about making their drawing appear realistic.
 As a result, students will create a value filled drawing with a cubist-inspired feel!